znarthur/orange-spectroscopy/doc/widgets/atmcorr.md

 Optionally, the corrected ranges are smoothed with a Savitzky-Golay filter of user-defined **Savitzky-Golay window size** and polynomial order 3.

-For each range to be **Remove**d, data are replaced with a non-overshooting spline that merges gradually with the data at its edges (using a Tukey window with alpha=0.3).
+For each range to be **Bridge**d, data are replaced with a spline that merges gradually with the data at its edges.
+The spline is derived from the level and slope in a window of **Bridge base window size** points, while the transition between data and spline follows a Tukey window with alpha=0.2.

 **Reference spectrum**